patchcordchat/.github/profile/README.md

 # Welcome to Patchcord GitHub profile!

-**Patchcord** is a cross-platform proprietary instant messenger with VoIP and video conferencing support, designed for use by various communities of interest.
+**Patchcord** is a cross-platform messenger with VoIP and video conferencing support, designed for use by various communities of interest.

 <p align="center">
   <img src="/screenshots/2026-06.png" alt="Screenshot of the Patchcord." />